 You don’t have to look far to learn that healthcare data is valuable and being stolen on a regular basis1.
-Health plans are very aware and working to protect member data and online experience, managing the evolving changes of healthcare data access and technology.
+Health plans are very aware and working to protect member data and healthcare digital experience, managing the evolving changes of healthcare data access and technology.

 The Value of Healthcare Data